CQP Logo

 SCORE:

-The final score is the total number of QSO Points multiplied by the total number of multipliers (58 maximum).
+The final score is the total number of QSO Points multiplied by the total number of scored multipliers (58 maximum).

 QSO Points = (CW Qs x 3 pts) + (Phone Qs x 2 pts)